 In 1992, Trans World Sport headed to the Sunshine State to meet up with the Williams sisters who were then just 11 and 12 years old.
 Aside from having the ambition of turning pro, the younger Williams shared that she would like to become a veterinarian as well.
 At the time of the interview, Venus had won all 63 of the junior tournaments she had played in, while her sister had claimed 50 of her 52 competitions.

 GRAND SLAM VICTOR

 In 1999, Williams won her first Grand Slam tournament with a 6-3, 7-6 victory over top-ranked Martina Hingis at the US Open.
 On July 8, 2002, Williams attained the No. 1 ranking in the world just months after Venus had reached the same benchmark.

 Since that first US Open singles title, Willams has picked up five more in Flushing Meadows, as well as seven each at Wimbledon and the Australian Open, and three at the French Open.
 Williams has twice won four Grand Slam titles in a row, first in 2002-03 and again in 2014-15.

-Now, still adjusting to motherhood, Williams failed to pick up any more Slams in 2018, but should she find her groove again… watch out.
+Following the birth of her first child — Alexis Olympia Ohanian Jr — Williams failed to pick up any more Slams in 2018 or 2019, but should she find her groove again… watch out.